 If you need advice about what you could be claiming, call our Helpline on 0800 319 6789 and arrange to speak to an adviser.

 How to apply

-Each charity will have its own application process so you’ll need to contact them to find out how and when to apply.
+Each charity will have its own application process, so you’ll need to contact them to find out how and when to apply.
 You may have to fill in an application form or write a personal letter.
-The charity may ask for evidence that you’ve been turned down for other sources of funding.
+The charity may ask for evidence that you’ve been turned down for other funding or support.